Aug 19, 2010

 ROBERT: Really?

 TOM EISNER: All I cared about was bugs.
-Indeed.
-Beetles, caterpillars, ants, termites, cockroaches.
+And the beetles, caterpillars, ants, termites, cockroaches.
 I picked them up.
-I learned quickly not to put them all in my mouth. [crowd laughs] I kept them in my room.
-My room was a zoo.
+I learned quickly not to put them all in my mouth.

-JAD: You were born in Berlin?
+ROBERT: You were born in Berlin.

 TOM EISNER: Correct.

-JAD: From a Jewish family?
+ROBERT: From a Jewish family.

 TOM EISNER: Mm-hmm.